josharian/external/README.md

 ##Overview

-External provides a mechanism to add struct-based APIs to commad-line tools.
+External provides a mechanism to add struct-based APIs to command-line tools.

 ## Citing ##